cosmicCode42/pattern/README.md

 ### User Stories Testing

 As a user of the site, I want:
+- an intuitive game interface.
+	-
+	-
+	-
-- A site and interface that is intuitive, convenient and easy to navigate.
+- a game interface that's easy to look at.
-	- Test that all links lead to the proper places (character icons link to correct character pages, as do navbar links).
-	- Test that the character icons lighten when the mouse hovers over them.
-	- Ensure that the fixed-top navbar isn't clipping down into the main sections in its default position.
-- Information that is easy to find and understand, and laid out in a pleasing manner.
-	- Ensure that the images and text look acceptable and are spaced well on variable screen sizes.
-	- Ensure that all content is centred in easily identifiable sections.
-- Additional media (such as character portraits) to give me a better idea of the characters.
-	- Test that character images are positioned well on variables screen sizes.
-	- Test that stat bars are positioned well on variable screen sizes. -->
+	-
+	-
+	-
+- a game whose rules are easy to understand.
+	-
+	-
+- a clear indication of when I have made a mistake.
+	-
+	-
+	-
+- a way to track my longest run.
+	-  -->

 ### Bugfixes
 - **Problem:** There was a mass of unneeded whitespace at the bottom of the page.